red-collar-official/flutter_kore/docs/navigation.md

 Package also contains default way to handle navigation.

-To use this feature you need to subclass <b>BaseNavigationInteractor</b>.

-Or you can mark class with <b>AppNavigation</b> annotation.
+To use this feature you need to subclass <b>BaseNavigationInteractor</b> and mark class with <b>AppNavigation</b> annotation.
+Navigation interactor must be marked as <b>singleton</b>.

 Then it will be available via <b>app.navigation</b>.

-If your app contains tab navigation then NavigationInteractor will look like this:
+If your app contains tab (nested) navigation then NavigationInteractor will look like this:

 ```dart
 @singleton
 @AppNavigation(tabs: AppTab)
 class NavigationInteractor extends NavigationInteractorDeclaration<NavigationState> {
   @override
   AppTab? get currentTab => state.currentTab;